domax/gwt-phys2d/README.md

 Also, I said about TDD - so all the most important code is covered by unit tests.
-I'm consciously avoiding GWTTestCase - my experience shows that GWT is quite mature already, so it's safe now to nake UT just for java classes.
+I'm consciously avoiding GWTTestCase - my experience shows that GWT is quite mature already, so it's safe now to make UT just for java classes.
 Though, I keep in mind several differences betweeen Java and Javascript
-- e.g. in regexp computations - but it's rare and very specific cases.
+- e.g. in regexp computations - but it's rare and very specific case.

 ### Javadocs ###

-I'm trying to describe everithing more or less important in Javadocs, so if you'll generate documantation, you have good description of all project stuff.
+I'm trying to describe everything that is more or less important by Javadocs, so if you'll generate documantation, you have good description of all project stuff.

 _Of course, that build script will include Javadoc generating also._